First-ever Human-Centered Engineering Symposium a fitting platform for MechSE’s breadth of research

 “In the last 10 to 15 years, my research has definitely focused more and more on thinking about human-centered design,” Hsiao-Wecksler said.
 “I thought it was really interesting to learn more about the larger human-centered community [at the symposium].”

-groups of people at tables having small group discussionsTwo members of Hsiao-Wecksler’s research lab, mechanical engineering master’s candidate Diane Gonzalez and ME PhD student Evelyn Ochoa Arias, also presented on similar work, with Gonzalez discussing the development of an active wheelchair cushion to address pressure injuries and Ochoa focusing on the simulation tool used for designing air bladder cushions.
-Bioengineering PhD student Natalie Taylor, advised by teaching associate professor and SCD affiliate Holly Golecki, also collaborates on the wheelchair project and presented a poster on understanding clinical decision-making and perspectives on wheelchair seating.
+groups of people at tables having small group discussionsTwo mechanical engineering graduate students, master's candidate Diane Gonzalez and PhD student Evelyn Ochoa Arias, co-advised by bioengineering professor and SCD affiliate Holly Golecki and Hsiao-Wecksler, also presented on similar work funded by a Jump ARCHES grant.
+Gonzalez discussed the development of an active wheelchair cushion to address pressure injuries and Ochoa focused on the simulation tool used for designing air bladder cushions.
+Bioengineering PhD student Natalie Taylor, advised by Golecki, also collaborates on the wheelchair cushion project and presented a poster on understanding clinical decision-making and perspectives on wheelchair seating.

 “Attending the symposium was an exciting experience because it brought together different perspectives on human-centered engineering,” Ochoa Arias said.
 “I shared how I use a simulation to design more personalized wheelchair cushions, but what stood out most was seeing how others approached research problems in different ways.
 It was inspiring to be in a space focused on designing with real people in mind.”